jobsimi/awesome-llm-free-apis/readme.md

 ## Limit total times

 - [LLaMA3.1-8B](https://build.nvidia.com/explore/discover#llama-3_1-8b-instruct) - NVIDIA LLaMA3.1-8B is a large language model that can be used for a variety of natural language processing tasks, including text generation, translation, and question answering.
 It is based on the LLaMA architecture and is trained on a large dataset of text from the internet.

+## Limit total times, validity

+- [DeepSeek](https://platform.deepseek.com/api-docs/zh-cn/) - The DeepSeek API uses an OpenAI-compatible API format, and by modifying the configuration, you can use the OpenAI SDK to access the DeepSeek API, or use OpenAI API-compatible software.